70: No Such Thing As A Rat Multiborg

 Do you know where waffles come from?

 They're actually derived from religious wafers.
+Oh, yeah.

-As well as just to make food.
+Used for communion as well as just to make food.

 But you used to have wafer irons, which in French were called moule à blis, and they had biblical scenes on them.

-And communion wafers normally had a picture of Jesus and his crucifixion on them because they were for holy use.
+That was the first waffle design, and communion wafers normally had a picture of Jesus and his crucifixion on them, because they were for holy use.

-So they were described in literature at the time as designing persons, thieves, etc., who took up wafering as a cloak for dishonest practices.
+So they were described in the literature at the time as designing persons, thieves, etcetera, who took up wafering as a cloak for dishonest practices, and they appear in various literature uh in the fifteenth, sixteenth centuries, like Chaucer, as typically bad people, and they had to be abolished in 1826, the practice of being a waferer

+because they were so untrustworthy.
 Also, I like this quote, I can't remember where I read this in some history magazine, but it was Charles IX who enacted the first ever waffle legislation in 1560.

 So, as well as being untrustworthy, I think they were quite violent waferers, or oubliers, as they were, as you said, they were called in France, and they kept on getting into fights with each other when they were selling too close to one another.